 In this paper, we advanced some more steps toward a really secure blockwise fragile authentication watermarking.
-We took Wong and Li's algorithms and showed them to be insecure against attacks as simple as block cut-and-paste and the well-known birthday attack.
-We proposed the HBC1 scheme, which counters these attacks by making the signature of each block depend on the contents of a neighbouring block.
-Then we showed how HBC1, as well as any scheme that augments the hashing input with the contents of neighbouring blocks, is susceptible to the transplantation attack.
+We took Wong's algorithm and showed it to be insecure against attacks as simple as block cut-and-paste and the well-known birthday attack.
+We proposed the HBC1 scheme, which counters these attacks by making the signature of each block depend on the contents of a neighboring block.
+Then we showed how HBC1, as well as any scheme that augments the hashing input with the contents of neighboring blocks, is susceptible to the transplantation attack.
 We also presented a new improved birthday attack that does apply to HBC1.
 To thwart these attacks, we defined HBC2 using nondeterministic signature and signature-dependency, and argued its effectiveness against transplantation and improved birthday attacks.
 Finally, we discussed the advantages of using discrete logarithm signatures and presented some experimental data.